desaisrkr/https-github.com-UCSD-AI4H-COVID-CT/README.md

 # COVID-CT

-## (The negative CT images have been added to repo ''Images-processed'' and we will provide a Meta datafile soon.)

-**UPDATE**: We start to include images from LANCET, JAMA, BMJ and NEJM.
-66 new COVID-19 CTs were added into COVID-CT-Images.zip
+**We are continuously adding new COVID CT images and we would like to invite the community to contribute COVID CTs as well.**

 The COVID-CT-Dataset has 357 CT images containing clinical findings of COVID-19.
 We are continuously adding more COVID CTs.